Ramification theory for varieties over a local field: Intersection product with the log diagonal

 \begin{df} 0 Let $X$ be a regular flat separated scheme of finite type over $S={\rm Spec}\ {\cal O}_K$ and $D\subset X$ be a divisor with simple normal crossings.
-Let $A$ be a closed subscheme of the log product $(X\times_SX)^\sim$ satisfying the following condition: \begin{itemize} \item[{\rm (A)}] The intersection $\delta^{-1}(A)\cap \Sigma_{X/S}$ is supported on the closed fiber $X_F$. \end{itemize} Then, we call the map
+Let $W$ be a scheme of finite type over $S$ and $g\colon W \to (X\times_SX)^\sim$ be a morphism over $S$ satisfying the condition {\rm (A)} in Lemma {\rm \ref{lmW}}.
+Then, we define {\rm the localized intersection product with the log diagonal}